winmo-port/winmo-port.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations
 #organizations:
-#- name: 腾讯
+#- name:
 #  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: Passionate about turning data into insights.
+Experienced in data analytics, e-commerce market research, and risk modeling.
+Skilled in Python, SQL, Tableau, and machine learning.

 #interests:
 #- Artificial Intelligence